What is the FDA’s Stance on CBD?

-The (CSA) currently lists all tetrahydrocannabinols (forms of THC) and similar CB1 receptor agonists as Schedule 1 controlled substances, meaning that the federal government considers these compounds to have both a high potential for abuse and no currently accepted medical uses.
+The Controlled Substances Act (CSA) currently lists all tetrahydrocannabinols (forms of THC) and similar CB1 receptor agonists as Schedule 1 controlled substances, meaning that the federal government considers these compounds to have both a high potential for abuse and no currently accepted medical uses.

 Notable in its absence from these measures, is CBD.

-The passage of the officially from the Controlled Substances Act, as well as legalizing the cultivation of hemp itself.
+The passage of the 2018 Farm Bill officially removed hemp-derived CBD from the Controlled Substances Act, as well as legalizing the cultivation of hemp itself.
 In effect, this legislation allows for the legal production and sale of CBD products, with the US Food and Drug Administration (FDA) having the power to regulate these and other similar hemp-derived cannabinoid products.

-2018 also brought with it an important milestone for cannabis-derived CBD policy, the FDA’s , a cannabis-derived CBD oral solution for treating seizures in Lennox-Gastaut syndrome and Dravet syndrome.
+2018 also brought with it an important milestone for cannabis-derived CBD policy, the FDA’s approval of Epidiolex, a cannabis-derived CBD oral solution for treating seizures in Lennox-Gastaut syndrome and Dravet syndrome.
 Its approval was the first time the FDA had condoned any cannabis-derived drug, and the first approval of any drug for Dravet syndrome.